 In order to be eligible to participate in placement(s) at clinical facilities, Surgical Technology students MUST provide documentation of immunizations.
 The submission of documentation is a requirement for full acceptance to the program.
-Documentation for the following immunizations, or positive titers, must be submitted to the Program Director by January 5, 2024:
+Documentation for the following immunizations, or positive titers, must be submitted to the Program Director: